Dan Quigley

-Daniel Quigley (born 1944) is an Irish retired hurling coach and former player who enjoyed a successful career as a full-back and as a centre-back with the Wexford senior team.
+Daniel Quigley (born 1944) is an Irish retired hurling coach and former player who played as a full-back and as a centre-back with the Wexford senior team.

-Born in Donard, County Wexford, Quigley was introduced to hurling in his youth.
-He enjoyed All-Ireland success at colleges level with St. Peter's College while simultaneously enjoying championship successes at underage levels with the Rathnure club.
+Born in Donard, County Wexford, Quigley had All-Ireland success at colleges level with St. Peter's College while simultaneously having championship successes at underage levels with the Rathnure club.
 A three-time Leinster medal winner with the Rathnure senior team, Quigley also won nine championship medals.

 Quigley made his debut on the inter-county scene when he first linked up with the Wexford minor team.
 After little success in this grade, he later won an All-Ireland medal with the under-21 team.
 Quigley made his senior debut during the 1962–63 league.
 He went on to play a key role for Wexford in defence during a successful era, and won one All-Ireland medal, three Leinster medals and one National Hurling League medal.
 An All-Ireland runner-up on two occasions, Quigley captained the team to All-Ireland victory in 1968.

 As a member of the Leinster inter-provincial team, Quigley won three Railway Cup medals.
 Throughout his inter-county career he made 20 championship appearances.
 Quigley retired from inter-county hurling following the conclusion of the 1972 championship.

 Quigley's brothers – Pat, John, Jimmy and Martin – also played with distinction at all levels with Wexford.

 Regarded as one of the greatest players of all-time, Quigley was named as the Texaco Hurler of the Year in 1968.
 He was also chosen as one of the 125 greatest hurlers of all time in a 2009 poll.

 In retirement from playing Quigley became involved in team management and coaching at all levels with Rathnure.